17-Page Veterinary WordPress Rebuild, Shipped to Spec in 13 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

-Pre-handoff QA on the staging build caught a header CTA pointing to /goldenticket — a page that existed on the original site but had not been included in the rebuild spec; the gap was flagged back to the agency, confirmed, and rebuilt before handoff.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA on the staging build caught a header CTA pointing to /goldenticket — a page that existed on the original site but had not been included in the rebuild spec.
+We raised the gap with the agency, had it confirmed, and rebuilt the page before handing over.
+That pre-handoff sweep ran through Site Checkerour QA approach sets out the categories and the rule that every check has to come back clean before sign-off.
+After we handed the build across, the agency put it through its own checks on its own tooling and dropped whatever turned up into the shared backlog, and we kept the fix loop going until the agency was satisfied.

 Process